willemnielsen/House-App/doc/use-cases/assign-chore.md

 #Assign Chores:
 + **Scope:** Housemates App
 + **Level:** User goal
-+ **Primary actor:** Housemate or the House Leader
++ **Primary actor:** Domain.Housemate or the Domain.House Leader

 ###Stakeholders and interests:
-+ **Housemate/House Leader that's assigning the chore:** Wants to assign a chore quickly and easily at the right time, the right frequency and to the right person
++ **Domain.Housemate/Domain.House Leader that's assigning the chore:** Wants to assign a chore quickly and easily at the right time, the right frequency and to the right person
-+ **Other Housemates/House leader:** Wants to be notified when they are assigned a chore and not notified when they aren't involved in a chore
++ **Other Housemates/Domain.House leader:** Wants to be notified when they are assigned a chore and not notified when they aren't involved in a chore

 ###Preconditions: